Assiniboine Community College

 For staff and students alike, Assiniboine offers unparalleled learning environments and responds well to the demands and requirements of the Manitoba labour market.
 Here, instructors follow the philosophy of ‘learn by doing,’ combining theory with hands-on learning inside classrooms, labs, kitchens, shops, fields and the college’s sustainable greenhouse.
 We are an accredited college with the Province of Manitoba.

 Where is Assiniboine located?

-Assiniboine has campuses across Manitoba, including Brandon, Winnipeg and Dauphin.
+Assiniboine has campuses across Manitoba, including Brandon, Winnipeg, Dauphin and Portage la Prairie.

-Our Victoria Avenue East and North Hill campuses, both located in Brandon, offer access to state-of-the-art learning spaces such as a contemporary teaching kitchen for Culinary Arts students, a sustainable green house for food production students, soil and growth chamber labs for agriculture and environment students, and an interactive HOLO suite for nursing students.
-PC and Mac labs, libraries, and cafeterias are also located at these campuses.
-There is also a partnership with Brandon University to offer one-person dorm rooms in their on-campus residence.
+Our Victoria Avenue East and North Hill campuses, both located in Brandon, offer access to state-of-the-art learning spaces such as a contemporary teaching kitchen for Culinary Arts students, a sustainable greenhouse for food production students, soil and growth chamber labs for agriculture and environment students, and an interactive HOLO simulation suite for nursing students.
+Computer labs, libraries, and cafeterias are also located at these campuses.
+There is also a partnership with Brandon University and Assiniboine students are welcome at their residences.

 Ideally placed in the central location of Dauphin, our Parkland campus serves communities across the region.
 We welcome full- and part-time students to this vibrant campus that features a contemporary trades shop, health care training lab, enhanced student lounge and early learning centre.

 The Winnipeg campus, situated in the province’s capital city, offers Assiniboine’s Practical Nursing program and various Continuing Studies courses.
 You’ll also find nursing program offerings at our Portage campus, located in Southport, just outside of Portage la Prairie.